 Pretty good at steering public opinion?
 Of course they are.
 That’s why roughly two out of three Americans don’t want any more Muslim immigrants, don’t want any more immigration at all, don’t want NAFTA, don’t want any more foreign military involvement, and do want Trump.

-Now If Ross were to say that our power elite is transparently good at making the media organs they own put out the message they want put out, with monolithic uniformity, that might be an accurate statement.
-The problem is, the uniformity is so monolithic and so gross and so obviously an expression of elite, not public, interests that the public just doesn’t believe it any more.
+Now If Ross were to say that our power elite is good at making the media organs they own put out the message they want put out, with monolithic uniformity, that might be an accurate statement.
+The problem is, the uniformity is so monolithic and so gross and so obviously an expression of elite, not public, interests.
+Interest that the public just doesn’t believe in any more.

 Douthat rightly and sagely points out that a democracy’s culture doesn’t necessarily translate into a democracy’s politics.
 He might better have read Martin Gilen’s study on how the elite works to shape democratic culture through politics.
 Where, for instance, is the burning, overwhelming public groundswell to open girls’ bathrooms to guys?
 But sexual idiosyncrasy is now sacrosanct, a given for a bored elite ever ready for new diversions; and while trickle-down economics is passé, trickle-down morality is mandatory.